sarahmonster/hire-sarah/_projects/wordpress-site-building-study.md

 {% include portfolio-panel.md
   metadata="Kickoff"
   heading="Stakeholder interviews"
   content="To kick off the project, I started with a series of stakeholder interviews.
-I interviewed a variety of people, from project leads to community plugin developers, to inform the scope and goals of the research." image="/assets/img/site-building-study/stakeholder-insights.png" alt="A board of post-it notes showing insights from stakeholder interviews."
+I interviewed a variety of people, from project leads to community plugin developers, to inform the scope and goals of the research.

+  I then used post-it notes to cluster the insights in different groupings.
+The insights gathered at this stage helped inform the goals of the research and how we’d share results, as well as providing historical context and increasing stakeholder participation in the process." image="/assets/img/site-building-study/stakeholder-insights.png" alt="A board of post-it notes showing insights from stakeholder interviews."
 %}